 Manufacture Your Day by BEING AWARE OF YOUR MENTAL HEALTH

-Why do we need to have a specific day to remind us about the importance of mental health?
+I think people need to get regular reminders about the importance of mental health.
 Here are some CAMH statistics.

-I find the challenge of mental health in the manufacturing industry so significant that I have decided at the beginning of the year to support CAMH (The Centre for Addition and Mental Health) with monthly donations.
+I find the challenge of mental health in the manufacturing industry so significant that I have decided to support CAMH (The Centre for Addition and Mental Health) with donations last year.